ryGutierrez/guardian-frontend/README.md

 # Guardian Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 An express server is located in the `server` directory.
+The backend repository for this application can be found [here](https://github.com/IGramajoO/CSUMB_Guardian_Backend).

 ## Running the application